Cantido/cosmicrose.dev/src/content/blog/htmx-elixir.md

 I'd still like to keep Phoenix's HEEx templates and the `~H""` sigil, though.
 HEEx's function components are extremely convenient, I just wish they didn't have LiveView wired directly into them.

-My recommendation here is to just build a `Plug` application, and experiment with other template engines like `Surface`.
+My recommendation here is to just build a `Plug` application, and experiment with other template engines like [Surface](https://surface-ui.org/).

 ## Routing